eosnetworkfoundation/docs/docs/01_overview/01_framework_and_toolchain.md

 ## CDT

-CDT is a toolchain for WebAssembly (Wasm) and a set of tools to facilitate contract writing for the Antelope framework.
-In addition to being a general-purpose WebAssembly toolchain, Antelope-specific optimizations are available to support building Antelope smart contracts.
+CDT is a toolchain for WebAssembly (Wasm) and a set of tools to facilitate contract writing for the EOS blockchain.
+In addition to being a general-purpose WebAssembly toolchain, EOS-specific optimizations are available to support building EOS smart contracts.
 This new toolchain is built around Clang 7, which means that CDT has most of the current optimizations and analyses from LLVM.

 You can read more about `CDT` [here](https://github.com/AntelopeIO/cdt).

 ## EOSJS

-A Javascript API SDK for integration with Antelope-based blockchains using the Antelope RPC API.
+A Javascript API SDK for integration with EOS blockchains using the EOS RPC API.

 ## What's Next?

-- [Core Concepts](02_core_concepts.md): Learn about Antelope's core concepts
+- [Core Concepts](02_core_concepts.md): Learn about EOS's core concepts